ccsd/canvas-data-embulk-configs/README.md

 - If you can improve the SQL, please share.
 - If you find you have ENUMERABLES not listed, please update the table config.
 - If you find column lengths not accurate please update with the MAX number you've seen.

+### Maintainers
+I cannot obviously continously maintain and test these for 4 databases.
+I'm currently using MS SQL Server, and would appreciate anyone  using this to help maintain as Canvas Data changes.

+### Known Issues
+I have tested data import for MySQL, MSSQL, Postgres, and Oracle.
+I can get our data into all of these databases.
+However, Oracle has some compatability and identifier length issues between versions, and I am currently not able to get the ```after_load: indexes``` working.
+It would be very helpful if you can contribute fixes for these.
+The Oracle configs are currently only setup for 'normal' insert and not 'oci'.